yxiong/udacity-data-analyst/data-visualization/README.md

   making it difficult to tell whether there were hidden survivors that were covered by non-survivors.
 To address this point, I reduce the size of each point, making it easier to see each individual.
+* He suggested adding more dynamic features, for example, allowing user to hide certain groups in order to avoid cluttering.
+I added this feature in `index4.html`.
 * He suggested adding grid lines so that reader will be easily find the values of individual point.
 I incorporated this suggestion in `index3.html`.
 * He also suggested using